unora-project/unora-project.github.io/docs/quests/circles/circle_2/antique_necklace.md

 Legend mark options:

 - If you chose to return the necklace to Zolera, you will recieve the legend mark "Returned Zulera's Heirloom".
+This is a light blue mark.
 - If you chose to keep the necklace, you will receive the legend mark "Stolen Zulera's Necklace".
+This is a dark orange mark.

 Zulera's Necklace stats: